A beginners Guide to playing Snooker

 Since returning to Australia I joined a Sporting Club and now play Snooker at least twice a week.
 Snooker has become an important part of my life both for relaxation and enjoyment, I I believe it can be enjoyed at any level by both males and females alike.

-The object of the game of Snooker is to score more points than the opponent by potting object balls (the coloured ones) in a predefined order into one of the six pockets.
-Basically you must pot a red ball first then followed by a colour until all the red balls are potted.
-Then you pot the remaining colour's yellow, green,brown, blue, pink and black in that order.
+The object of the game of Snooker is to score more points than the opponent by potting object balls (the colored ones) in a predefined order into one of the six pockets.
+Basically you must pot a red ball first then followed by a color until all the red balls are potted.
+Then you pot the remaining color's yellow, green,brown, blue, pink and black in that order.
 If you pot out of order you commit a foul and four points are awarded against you and you opponent then comes to the table and takes over play.
 When the final ball is potted, the player with the most points wins.
 One game is called a frame.
 Usually players play the best of five or nine frames.
 The professionals play many more frames as often they can finish one frame in between five and ten minutes.
 Where as the average player will take 40 minutes to finish the average frame.

 The skills involved include holding and using a cue stick correctly.
 The tempo and power of hitting the white ball in a particular part of the ball becomes more paramount.
 As you develop skills you put stun or run on screw or side on the white ball.
 The balls movements are determined by pure physics and geometry. if you hit a ball in a particular way exactly every time the ball will move in a particular way.
 As such developing skills becomes easier with practice after a while say a few weeks you will learn the basics of stunning the ball screwing the ball so that the white ball goes to the particular place you want it.
 Putting side on the ball takes a bit more time and require more delicate stroke play.
 The beauty of the game is that like golf there is so much to learn to perfect the game and play well.
 Hours and hours of friendly rivalry can be had by playing the game.
 Also stance is important.
 A firm stationary stance is required.
 The forward leg closest to the table should be in line parallel to the angle of the shot you want to take.
 The back foot shout dissect the movement of the cueing arm in the middle of the foot the rear foot should also be at a 45 degree angle to the cueing arm.